CARDIOLOGY RESEARCH FALTERS WHEN BIG PHARMA USES FRAUDULENT PLACEBOS

 In response to his very nice letter to the editor (which, of course, the NEJM declined to print), Dr. V issued a not-quite-as-nice rebuttal on his Linkedin page, titled, Commentary: Medical Zombies at Work to Destroy Real Nutrition and Promote Pharmaceuticalized Prescription-Only Pharmanutrition.
 Among other things, Dr. Vasquez showed yet again how big pharma is purposefully ripping off the American people.

-- The authors were being paid by the drug companies themselves (something that is as common here in America as not).
+- The authors were being paid by big pharma (something that is as common here in America as not).

 - The study groups were both “inappropriate and unusual“.

 - The fish oil group was not given a therapeutic dose.